worldofchristian/to-do/README.md

-# to-do
-javascript to-do list
+to-do list for the odin project